 How to Dress a Rectangle Body Shape

 NOTE: Bone structure dictates body type rather than weight and height.
-Of course, all factors are considered when we get dressed, so these guidelines are just that, guidelines.
+Of course, we consider all of these factors when we get dressed, so these guidelines are just that, guidelines.

 Think of it like this: